ciscodocs/ltrent-2008-clemea25/docs/troubleshooting-commands.md

 # Troubleshooting commands

-The following troubleshooting commands are essential tools for diagnosing and resolving issues related to service insertion and service chaining in an SD-WAN environment.
+The following troubleshooting commands on WAN-Edge router are essential tools for diagnosing and resolving issues related to service insertion and service chaining in an SD-WAN environment.
 These commands provide detailed insights into the configuration, operational status, and flow of traffic through service nodes, such as firewalls or other network services.